aaron-grau/curic/full-stack-project/proposal/full-stack-project-proposal.md

 	-	`--skip-turbolinks=true`
 	- `--database=postgresql`
 0. `git init` a repository for your project.
-0. Add the following to your `.gitignore`:
+0. The rails skeleton includes a .gitignore file.
+In addition to what is already there, add the following:

 	```
 	node_modules/